A1dqn/teslacam-viewer/README.md

 4. **Browse Events** - Use the event list on the left to browse recordings
    - Filter by type: All Events, Saved, Sentry, or Recent
-   - Search by date or time
+   - Search by date, time, or tags

 5. **Play Videos**:
    - Click an event to load it